 Note: the information in this article is accurate on 20th March 2022.

 Answering that question will require the use of a crystal ball and some tarot cards.
 Even though we are using those highly reliable tools you will still need to take everything with a bucket of salt.
 Case in point: prior to March 2020 most economists and industry experts were forecasting that New Zealand had pretty much reached the lowest point for interest rates and would soon see them stagnate or increase.
 Then Covid-19 hit.
 Those crystal balls hadn’t said anything about how you’d need to stock up on sweatpants, toilet paper and flour, or that as a result of government intervention you’d now be looking at re-fixing for a year with interest rates in the low 2%.

 Having written that very long disclaimer, we can look into the future with a reasonable amount of certainty:

-But we could be wrong.
-See disclaimer at top of article.
+Your entire decision is based around your guess on where rates will be in the future and this is very difficult to forecast.
 Remember also that personal circumstances and future plans are very relevant when choosing how long to refix your mortgage for.
 Talk to a mortgage broker for advice specific to you.

 Mortgage Lab’s mission is to be the digital town square for financial decision-makers to gain knowledge about their current and future mortgage.
 Follow us on Facebook and LinkedIn or subscribe to our newsletter to be notified of our latest articles.

 Getting a flatmate to help pay the mortgage is a big decision.
 You have to share your home, and you wanted to keep a spare room for guests.
 But look…

 When you think about mortgage broking (okay, you probably don’t think about mortgage broking but stay with us) you probably think about it in the context of buying a house.…